cert-manager/cert-manager/docs/getting-started/index.rst

 Get started
 ===========

-The guides in this section will explain how to install, set up cert-manager, and uninstall cert-manager.
+The guides in this section will explain how to install, set up, and uninstall cert-manager.

 .. toctree::